skywaLKer518/A-Recsys/README.md

 (Code has been tested on TF 0.8 and above.)

 ### recommend
-You can switch to "recommend" mode from "training" by see flag *recommend* to 'true'.
+You can switch to "recommend" mode from "training" by setting flag *recommend* to 'true'.
 In the above HMF example, it would be

 ```
 cd examples/